Does Your Logo or Brand Need a Makeover?

 Taking even one step further, the colour values used for print pieces are not the same as the ones used for the web.
 If you’re a serious business owner, who cares about the consistency of your brand, you should learn the difference between CMYK and RGB.

 Where colour goes wrong is when business owners miss the objective completely, deciding to alter the colours without consulting a design expert.
 Changing your logo from red to orange at a whim, just because you were in an orange mood that day, is not how it’s done, and it will come back to haunt you.
 You can’t suddenly decide to change your logo to green for the month of March in honour of St. Patrick’s Day.
 A good designer won’t make your logo pink just because it’s your favourite colour.
-(If your company sells lipstick or cotton candy, that might be appropriate; landscapers or auto machanics, not so much.)
+(If your company sells lipstick or cotton candy, that might be appropriate; landscapers or auto mechanics, not so much.)

 A Horse of a Different Colour